 Balmorhea is a tiny city located in the state of Texas.
 With a population of 384 people and just one neighborhood, Balmorhea is the 964th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Balmorhea is generally considered to be a blue-collar town.
-48.75% of the Balmorhea workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Balmorhea, you'll notice that it is more blue-collar than most other communities in America.
+48.75% of Balmorhea’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Balmorhea is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Balmorhea who work in healthcare suport services (19.58%), law enforcement and fire fighting (12.08%), and management occupations (7.92%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Balmorhea has relatively fewer families with younger children, and/or college students.
 Combined, this makes Balmorhea a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Balmorhea is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Balmorhea doesn't have a public transportation system that people use for their commute.

 The population of Balmorhea has one of the lowest overall levels of education in the country: only 5.14% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.